fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-ii.md

 Word reached the house by midmorning: **Aling Riza**—a mother of three, eight months along with her fourth—had gone into labor unexpectedly.

-Anna heard it from Tiya Nena, who dropped by with dried fish and news.
+Anna heard it from Tita Nena, who dropped by with dried fish and news.
 “It was too soon,” she said, shaking her head.
 “She wasn’t due till next month.
 The baby was moving yesterday.
 They say it just… stopped.”

 “Where is she now?”
 Anna asked.